 Demographics are pretty easy to understand.
 Google tracks what you watch when you are logged into your account.
-And they force people to log into an account in order to Like, Subscribe or Comment.
+And they force YouTube viewers to log into an account in order to take action on the YouTube platform, like: Like, Subscribe or Comment.

 Household income is only available in the following countries: Australia, Brazil, Hong Kong, India, Indonesia, Japan, Mexico, New Zealand, South Korea, Singapore, Thailand, and the U.S.